JAE-G23/Sentinel2-Roding-Water-Quality-ML/README.md

 ### Machine Learning Approaches

 #### Supervised Regression — Random Forest (main model)
-Random Forest Regressor with 200 estimators, adapted from the Week 5 regression framework.
+Random Forest Regressor with 200 estimators.
 Chosen for its ability to handle non-linear relationships between spectral features and water chemistry, and for providing feature importance scores used in SHAP analysis.

 Applied to three targets:
 - **EC** (n=38 freshwater sites) — expected to be predictable from impervious surface features